COVID-19 Vaccines - Protecting Our Communities

 *New FNLC COVID-19: Resources Information

-The BCAFN office in Lheidli T'enneh/Prince George is now open.
-The Vancouver office is intermittently open at this time - please call before visiting at 778-945-9916.
-Some staff are working from home and can be reached by phone or by email.
-Also, BCAFN and AFN events have been cancelled and will be rescheduled in the future when it has been deemed safe for gatherings.
+The BCAFN offices in Lheidli T'enneh/Prince George and Vancouver are closed.
+The Vancouver office is closed.
+Most staff are working from home and can be reached by phone or by email.

-Some events are being held online through Zoom or other virtual platforms.
+Events are being held online through Zoom or other virtual platforms.
 Watch for announcements.
-Check our website to contact us and for updates.
+Check our websites or contact us for updates.
 With lots of information being rolled out, it’s important to receive and share accurate information, so that you can take the necessary steps to keep yourself and those around you safe.

 We Will Get Through this Together